Stratford-upon-Avon is the town where William Shakespeare was born and is buried.

 Mary Arden's House

 Both Mary Arden's House and the adjacent Palmer's Farm demonstrate life on a Tudor working farm.
-Open all year round, the farm is home to rare-breeds including Cotswold Sheep, Longhorn Cattle and Gloucester Old Spot pigs.
+Open March - November.

 Anne Hathaway's Cottage

 Before her marriage to William Shakespeare, Anne Hathaway lived in Shottery, a village about a mile away from Stratford.
-Wooed at the family home by Shakespeare, Anne lived here until they married in 1582.
-The beautiful thatched farmhouse is open to the public all year round.
+The beautiful thatched farmhouse is open all year round.

 Holy Trinity Church

 Situated on the banks of the river Avon, a couple of minutes walk from the RSC theatres, Holy Trinity Church is where Shakespeare was baptised and is buried.
-His wife, Anne Hathaway, daughter Susanna and son-in-law Dr John Hall, and Thomas Nash (first husband of Shakespeare's grand-daughter Elizabeth) are buried in the chancel alongside him.
-The Church is open to visitors daily from 9am to 4pm and from 12.30pm on Sundays (subject to parish demands).
+The Church is open all year round (subject to parish demands).

 Stratford Town Walk